 Most movies focus on an angle that portrays the good side of the story or shows the so-called ‘Hero’ is a good spotlight.
 Focusing entirely on the character’s good will and deeds, the character development of other characters is often border-lined, especially with the character of the villain.

-In this centre stage of the story that majorly focuses on how to be that ‘GOOD GUY’, the element of storytelling is somewhere lost.
+In this center stage of the story that majorly focuses on how to be that ‘GOOD GUY’, the element of storytelling is somewhere lost.
 While the audience awes in admiration of the lime-lighted character, the most important teaching through movies is often taught by the so-called ‘BAD GUY’ or villains.

-As a career advice, let me ask you a question: What is the line that you have heard or encountered the most in your career or during your schooling?
+As career advice, let me ask you a question: What is the line that you have heard or encountered the most in your career or during your schooling?

 Well, it might not be the most encountered line, but surely you would have crossed paths with it.
 ‘If you are good at something, never do it for free!’ as you read this line, it might have been pretty sure where you would have heard it, right?